Aalholm: Raben-Levetzau, 1879–1995

 In 1889, he was succeeded by his son Frederik Christopher Otto Raben-Levetzau.
-After Frederik Christopher Otto Raben's in 1933, Aalholm was passed to his son Johan Otto von Raben-Levetzau, In the 1970s, parts of the castle were opened to the public as a museum, while the former owner established a vintage car museum on Stubberup Farm about one kilometer to the west of the castle.
+After Frederik Christopher Otto Raben's in 1933, Aalholm was passed to his son Johan Otto von Raben-Levetzau, In the 1970s, parts of the castle were opened by the then Baroness Elizabeth Raben Levetzau (Gray) to the public as a museum, while the former owner established a vintage car museum of about 350 vehicles on Stubberup Farm about one kilometer to the west of the castle.

 Later history

 In 1995, Aalholm was sold to Stig Hussted-Andersen.
 In connection with the sale of the castle and estate in 1995, all the furnishings were auctioned off while the new owner took over the automobile museum.
 The museum was closed in 2008 owing to the poor state of the buildings.
 The cars were sold by RM Auctions on August 12, 2012, realizing sales of 10.2 million Euros.

 Architecture

 It is impossible to trace the early history of the castle as there are no written sources and any archaeological evidence is hidden beneath today's building.
 The castle has been built and rebuilt even since it was founded.
 The oldest part of the existing building is the north wing, thought to date from the 14th and 15th centuries.
 Thereafter, there is plenty of documentation on restoration and refurbishment, sometimes also revealing the poor state of the building.
 For example, in the 1550s, bricks from the Franciscan monastery were used to repair the castle while after the Swedish Wars of 1657-1660, the building had no windows and the towers no roofs.
 In the 18th century, parts of the south wing were demolished and the east wing was fully renovated.
 In 1889, a further section of the south wing was pulled down and two new lateral wings were added on the south side of the north wing.
 As a result, the once rectangular structure now took on a shape resembling a pair of spectacles.
 Since then there have been no significant changes to the castle's exterior.